Healthy Meal Prep: 5 Foods for a (Much!) Easier WeekArticle posted in: Diet & Nutrition

 Canned tuna is one of the leanest varieties of seafood.
 A half cup packed in water serves up about 20 grams of protein and around 100 calories, making it a great option for those trying to stay satisfied while slimming down.

-Since canned tuna is considered a non-perishable, prep is literally one step: Put a few cans in your lunch bag on Monday and leave them in your desk drawer to keep you covered when your stomach starts grumbling any time throughout the week.
+Since canned tuna is considered a non-perishable, healthy meal prep work is literally one step: Put a few cans in your lunch bag on Monday and leave them in your desk drawer to keep you covered when your stomach starts grumbling any time throughout the week.

 Tuna is also a versatile food, so while you can make a full meal out of it, you can also enjoy it as a dip for veggies like celery sticks or cucumber rounds.
 Feel free to mix in a dab of mustard, a bit of avocado or even a touch of Greek yogurt for some added flavor and creaminess.